EMR versus RCM (Revenue Cycle Management) Vendors: What’s the Difference?

 - What is my RCM vendor’s ability to load contracts quickly and accurately?

-- What type of insight can my RCM vendor provide into payer performance?
+- What type of analytics and insight can my RCM vendor provide into payer performance?

 - Can my organization roll out software updates on a consistent basis?